Options After the Military

 Find a GI Bill-Approved School

 Many service members choose to attend school once they get out of the military.
-If you plan on taking this route, remember the career you want to pursue so you can choose which education course is best for you.
+If you plan to take this route, remember the career you want to pursue so you can choose the best educational course for you.

-Look into the education requirements needed for your career choice to determine if you should attend a public university, community college, or vocational/technical school.
+Look into the educational requirements for your career choice to determine whether you should attend a public university, community college, or vocational/technical school.

-Next, it is best to consider whether you will have the time and finances to go to school online or on campus.
+Next, it is best to consider whether you have the time and finances to attend school online or on campus.
 Depending on the benefits you receive after the military, this decision will also help.

-For example, the Post 9/11 GI Bill will pay you a monthly housing allowance (MHA) which is based on the military’s Basic Allowance Housing rates (BAH).
-If you take classes on campus or hybrid form as a full-time student, you will be paid the full amount of MHA.
+For example, the Post-9/11 GI Bill will pay you a monthly housing allowance (MHA) based on the military’s Basic Allowance for Housing (BAH) rates.
+If you take classes on campus or in a hybrid form as a full-time student, you will be paid the full amount of MHA.

 RELATED: